A New Waterfront Restaurant That Pays Homage To Liverpool’s Canada Connection Is Coming This May

-This season, it seems more businesses will be springing up in the city including a new restaurant docking up on the waterfront that gives a nod to Liverpool’s nautical history.
+This season, it seems more businesses will be arriving in the city including a new restaurant docking up on the waterfront that gives a nod to Liverpool’s nautical history.
 Led by independent bar operator Ma Pub Group, who run Ma Boyle’s Alehouse and Eatery and Tempest on Tithebarn, this latest dining venue known as Nova Scotia will be their third Liverpool site.

 Set in the stunning Mann Island building in the shadow of the spectacular Three Graces on the city’s iconic waterfront, Nova Scotia is influenced by the little-known 19th century Liverpool dockside village that was once in the area.
 The dock served Canada and the ‘lumber’ trade, twinning with Nova Scotia in Canada – there is also a Canadian Liverpool and River Mersey, and Mann Island in Ontario.